andry-tino/b-industrialprotocols/automotive/flexray.md

     2. **Dynamic segment** Optional.
 A fixed duration timeframe subdivided into _minislots_ (slots which lower duration than those in the statis segment) each of fixed duration.
 Provides **priority based scheduling** of frames with **support for preemption** in transmissions.
     3. **Symbol window** Optional.
 A time slot (same lingth as slots in the static segment) used by the protocol for control infromation exchange.
 2. **Network idle segment** Mandatory.
 Protocol control information exchange.

+### The static segment
+In the static segment, slots are assigned to controllers.
+This segment can be configured by specifying the number of slots and the duration of each slot.
+These settings have to be the same for all controllers (a so called **global contract**).

+Each slot is exclusively owned by one controller and this setting is **per-channel** and is saved in the controller!
+It means that different channels can have a different slot assignment configuration.
+But one thing all channels share is the number and duration of slots!
+So it is possible, in a 2-channel network, to have in the same slot, both channels experience the transmission of 2 different frames by 2 different controllers.

+**Frame identification** Identifying transmitting controllers is easy because of TDMA in this segment.
+The slot assignment configuration, saved per channel in each controller, provides the information for identifying transmitting controllers.
+It means that the frame itself can be identified by its slot position.
+The protocol, however, provides a _Message ID_ field in the payload section of the frame which can be used for identification.
+This ID provides an identification of the information being transmitted.

+Because of all these properties, the static segment provides a a deterministic communication timing in which identification and medium access is all driven by the TDMA (controlled by the master).

+### The dynamic segment
+This segment has a fixed duration expressed in number of minislots.
+While the static segment does not have a fixed length (it is derived from the number of configured slots), the dynamic slot has a fixed length.

+A **minislot** has a fixed length $$l_s$$ and is much lower than the one of a normal slot $$l_S$$: $$l_s \ll l_S$$.
+A minislot is not able to accomodate a frame.
+Also, similarly to slots in the static segment, **each minislot is exclusively owned by one controller** and a controller can transmit only in its own minislot.

+**Configuration** The length of a minislot (configurable as a global contract) is mainly determined by parameters related to the physical layer like **propagation delay** and **clock skew** across controllers.

+#### Transmission dynamics
+When the dynamic segment starts, each controller keeps a _Minislot counter_ $$C_s$$ which has to be the same across all of them (synchronization is required).

+1. The counter is initialized to $$C_s = 0$$ at the beginning of the segment.
+2. Controllers which have a frame to send wait for their own minislot.
+As minislots pass, the counters ar increased: $$C_s = C_s + 1$$.
+3. Once a controller reaches its minislot, it starts sending the frame.
+This is sensed by other stations which will not transmit later and will hold the counter $$C_s$$ to its current value.
+4. As the transmitting controller sends the frame and all controllers hold their counters, what the network experiences is basically an expansion of the minislot of the transmitting controller.
+5. The transmitting controller will keep sending until the frame reaches its tail, so the last minislot is used.
+6. On the next slot, controllers keep incrementing their counters.

+> The expansion of a minislot reduces the number of minislots available in the dynamic segment.

+#### Priority handling
+This mechanism enables a priority handling of frames and a **demand-driven access strategy**.
+By ensuring that high priority controllers are assigned an earlier minislot, the protocol will take care of guaranteeing the correct **preemption** of high priority messages over low priority ones.

+> Minislots are expanded only in case the controller has something to send.

+**CAN and FlexRay** In chapter [Advantages and disanvantages of CAN](../can/pros-cons.md) we detailed that one of the characteristics of CAN is its non-preemptive behavior.
+FlexRay tries to overcome this limitation so that if a higher priority frame is to be sent, that will always take priority.

 ### Configurations
 Given the mandatory/optional segments, 3 possible configurations can be considered (the idle segment is always considered to be present, so here we consider the communication time):